voltrb/volt/Readme.md

 Also, due to a small limitation in ruby, ReactiveValues always are truthy.
 See the [truthy checks](#truthy-checks-true-false-or-and-and) section on how to check for truth.

-When passing something that may contain reactive values to a JS function, you can call ```.deep_cur``` on any object to get back a copy that will have all reactive values turned into their current value.
+When passing something that may contain reactive values to a JS function, you can call ```#deep_cur``` on any object to get back a copy that will have all reactive values turned into their current value.

 ### Current Status